Get News & Updates Directly To Your Inbox

 Your Health

-Living a healthy life and keeping doctor’s visits are key while you’re pregnant.
+Living a healthy life and visiting the doctor regularly are key while you’re pregnant.
 You’re more likely to have a healthy birth if you have a healthy pregnancy, says the American Academy of Family Physicians.
 Some things to talk to your doctor about:

 Pay Close Attention to Your Blood Pressure

 Many women have high blood pressure during and after pregnancy.
-It is critical to get treatment for it.
-It can put both mom and baby at risk.
+If you have high blood pressure, it is critical to get treatment for it.
+It can put both you and your baby at risk.
 It can also cause problems during birth.
-High blood pressure and the complications it causes are among the leading causes of maternal death.
+High blood pressure and its complications are among the leading causes of maternal death.

 High blood pressure can cause serious problems during pregnancy, including preeclampsia and stroke.
 Preeclampsia happens when a woman suddenly develops high blood pressure and signs of liver or kidney damage after the 20th week of pregnancy.
 Signs of preeclampsia include: